 Getting From Cancun Airport To Playa del Carmen

-Personally, the best way to get to Playa del Carmen is by the ADO bus.
-Unless you are planning to do a lot of independent day trips from Playa del Carmen, then I would suggest renting a car.
+Personally, the best way to get to Playa del Carmen is by a private driver for only $60.
+It’s the easiest and quickest way to get your vacation started!
+Unless you are planning to do a lot of independent day trips from Playa del Carmen, then we would suggest renting a car.
 If you think renting a car in Mexico sounds scary make sure to read our Mexico car rental guide here, we’ve rented cars at the Cancun airport a dozen times we know the ins and outs.
 If you have a larger group a taxi or shuttle service can be just as affordable and more convenient than the bus.

 Related Article: How To Get To Playa del Carmen